MacLeod-D/Arduino-Multitasking-CoopOS/README.md

 <br>
 <br>
 But it is highly **recommended** to read the documentation and experiment at first with the Demo files.<br>
+This is the simple Demo0 - here we use Cooperative Multitasking with stack-change!<br>

  ![Demo](./CooperativeMT.png?raw=true "Cooperative Multitasking")

-This is the simple Demo0 - here we use Cooperative Multitasking with stack-change!

 <blockquote>
 <pre><code class="language-C">